filler36/ansible_day3/README.md

   **SONAR.** This role installs SonarQube Server with PostgreSQL on the managed hosts.

   **TOMCAT.** This role installs Tomcat Application Server on the managed hosts.

+  **DEPLOY.** This role allows you to deploy artifact to Tomcat Application Server.
+To change the build number of artifact just invoke the task

 **TO RETRIEVE LOCAL FACTS, ENTER THE COMMAND BELOW:** ansible-playbook -i inventory -u vagrant playbooks/playbook.yml --tags=never